Image

 Tebentafusp Regimen Versus Investigator's Choice in Previously Treated Advanced Melanoma (TEBE-AM)

-Comparing tebentafusp and standard treatments for advanced melanoma.
+Study comparing tebentafusp with standard treatments for advanced melanoma.

 Recruiting